Welcome to Rapidan Camps

 where you can join the Friends of Rapidan

-The road is passable by experienced drivers in most vehicles, but is narrowed in several places by fallen trees.
+The road is passable by experienced drivers in most vehicles, but includes some dinctinctly rough sections especially from the lower bridge to camp.

 2013 Madison County Gate Opening Proposal